Q&A: Sir Peter Gluckman talks science, Facebook and climate change

 They are doing a career retrospective - so it starts way back when I was working with Sir Ed Hillary in the Himalayas in 1972, and ends up dealing with what I do now.

-So they've got people flying in around the world who I have been involved with in parts of my career at different times.
+So they've got people flying in from around the world, who I have been involved with in parts of my career at different times.

 It worries me a little bit, what they might say.
 I think there'll be some nice things said but I'm sure I'll pay the price for it.